wso2/docs-is/en/docs/learn/configuring-account-locking-due-to-failed-login-attempts.md

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.

-	1. To request password entry from the users who are registered via Management Console, add the following configurations.
+	1. To request password entry from the users who are registered via the management console, add the following configurations.

 	 	```